mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-19.md

 -> The reduce method goes through each element in the array and calls the provided callback function on every iteration.

+-> The second argument of the reduce function (e.g., 0) defines the initial value of the accumulator.
+If no initial value is provided, reduce will use the first element of the array as the starting value.

 -> Accumulator: A variable that holds the cumulative result after each iteration.
 Current: The element currently being processed in the array.